 • Irish Studies: areas of research expertise include Northern Ireland/Ulster, Political Inclusion and Exclusion in Ireland, Religion and Identity in Ireland and its Diaspora and History of the Irish Literary Revival.

-• Modern Languages and Cultures: areas of research expertise include Critical Theory and Gender Studies, Colonial and post-colonial Studies, Film (European, Latin American and Brazilian), History of the Book, Latin American, Caribbean and American Studies, Linguistics, Literature (Medieval to 21st Century), Travel Writing, Slavery and Post-Slavery Studies, Social and Cultural History, Sociology, Anthropology and Contemporary Politics.
+• Modern Languages and Cultures: areas of research expertise include Critical Theory and Gender Studies, Colonial and post-colonial Studies, Film (European, Latin American, Brazilian and Chinese), History of the Book, Latin American, Caribbean and American Studies, Sociolinguistics, Literature (Medieval to 21st Century), Translation Studies, Travel Writing, Slavery and Post-Slavery Studies, Social and Cultural History, Sociology, Anthropology and Contemporary Politics.

-• Politics: areas of research expertise include British and Northern Irish Politics, International policy transfer, Changing norms in warfare, Immigration, Nationalism and ethnic conflict, Democratisation in Eastern and Central Europe, Southern Europe and North Africa and Latin America and American and British Public and Social Policy.
+• Politics: areas of research expertise include British and Northern Irish Politics, Electoral politics, International Relations, International organisations, International policy transfer, Changing norms in warfare, Anti-terrorism, Immigration, Political theory and ethics, Nationalism and ethnic conflict, Democratisation in Eastern and Central Europe, the Balkans, Middle East and Africa, International political economy of the Middle East, Policy Transfer, Lesson Drawing and knowledge updating, American and British Public and Social Policy.